Siddu1925/flask-hello-world-devops-project/README.md

 5. Create a github repository and push code to it
 6. Start a Jenkins server on a host
 7. Write a Jenkins pipeline to build, test and push the docker image to Dockerhub.
-8. Set up Kubernetes on a host using [Minikube](https://minikube.sigs.k8s.io/docs/start/)
-9. Create a Kubernetes deployment and service for the application.
-10. Use Jenkins to deploy the application on Kubernetes

 ## Project structure